andrewcargill/false/README.md

 ![Home Page](/assets/images/readme-home.png)

 #### Home
-- Designed to be off-center on larger screens and centered on mobile devices to get the impression of fresh and dynamic.
+- Designed for the white box to be off-center on larger screens and centered on mobile devices to give the impression of fresh and dynamic.
-- White container goes off the bottom of the screen to encourage user to explore and the question of what comes next?
+- White container goes off the bottom of the screen to encourage the user to explore and wonder 'what comes next?'
 - minimal text and clean design will stand out against any other design company.
-We could not use images as this is a pre-release website.
+- Image are not used as this is pre-release website and to keep the message of 'mystery' is important.

 ![Home text zoom](/assets/images/readme-home2.png)